 Those guys saved me.
 By so boldly and uncompromisingly being themselves, they showed me how I, too, could be myself.
 They proved to me that I didn’t have to partition myself into parts, some of which I could show publicly, some of which I couldn’t.
 Because of them I got to bring to the table all of myself, all of the time.

-So, no: unless you must for your own safety, don’t change.
+So, no: Unless for your own safety you must, don’t change.
 I don’t know a lot about a lot, but I guarantee you that God is more than okay with you being the entirety of the person you are—which is to say the entirety of the person God created you to be.
 You’re a guy who’s inclined to behave in ways most people associate with women.
 Lots of men are like that.
 Lots of women like to behave in ways most people consider masculine.

 Here is the perfect picture of who, on macro and micro level, all of us really are: